Colorado Web Cams

 sitting at a elevation of 6,412 feet.
 The town's population was 4,858 at the 2020 U. S. Census.

-Manitou Springs has eight main mineral springs that are accessible and popular for visitors to taste their unique, naturally carbonated waters, including the Shoshone Spring, Cheyenne Spring, Iron Spring Geyser, and Wheeler Spring, each with different mineral compositions and flavors.
+This historic town is known for its eight main mineral springs that are accessible and popular for visitors to taste their unique, naturally carbonated waters, including the Shoshone Spring, Cheyenne Spring, Iron Spring Geyser, and Wheeler Spring, each with different mineral compositions and flavors.
 These cold springs are a historic landmark, attracting people for their purported healing properties since the 1870s.

 The springs are considered sacred to Native Americans.
+Something locals like

 to note (I lived here a long time ago, for about 20 years, so I know this),